Climate change & WA

-Because Western Australia has large climate variability, the effects of climate change can vary across our expansive regions which can often lead to a lack of understanding of how it’s impacting us as individuals.
+Because Western Australia has large climate variability, the effects of climate change in WA can vary across our expansive regions, which can often lead to a lack of understanding of how it’s impacting us as individuals.
 Some changes, however, can be seen across most of WA, such as the increase in fire risk.

-Already one of the most fire-prone regions in the world, Western Australia’s fire risk has increased over the past 4 decades, and fire seasons have lengthened due to warming and drying conditions.
+Already one of the most fire-prone regions in the world, Western Australia’s fire risk has increased over the past 4 decades due to climate change, and fire seasons have lengthened due to warming and drying conditions.
 We have also experienced changes in sea levels, with the rate of sea-level rise on the west coast almost 3 times the global average.

 Right now, we have genuine opportunities to transform the way we live and reduce our water use and carbon footprint.
-With increased variability of water availability around the state, it has never been more important to save our precious resource – water
+With increased variability of water availability around the state, it has never been more important to save our valuable resource – water.

-In this section, you can find out how climate change is impacting where you live and learn how we are shifting to climate independent water sources, sustainable water practices and reducing water use so that we can continue to enjoy all the things that make WA a great place to live.
+In this section, you can find out how climate change in WA is impacting where you live and learn how we are shifting to rainfall resilient water sources, sustainable water practices and reducing water use so that we can continue to enjoy all the things that make WA a great place to live.

 Climate & Perth